Akshat-0001/Akshat-0001/README.md

-Hi, I'm [Akshat Shukla](cosm0s.tech), a passionate self-taught frontend developer and a app development from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm [Akshat Shukla](cosm0s.tech), a passionate self-taught coder and a problem solver from india.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast.
+I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-- 💼 any freelance work? do reach, [email](mailto:abhishknads.work@gmail.com) :)
+- 💼 any freelance work? do reach, [email](mailto:com.akshat.dev@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;

 **languages and tools:**